 of Special Olympics athletes work.
 They are 5 times more likely to work than adults with an intellectual disability not enrolled in Special Olympics.

-Special Olympics Canada is delighted to announce its National Awards winners for 2014.
-The Special Olympics Canada National Awards recognize the athletes, coaches and volunteers who have exemplified the spirit and essence of the Special Olympics Movement throughout the year.
-Award winners will be honoured during the 2014 National Awards evening on Thursday, November 20 [...]Read More
+September 28, 2016 – Special Olympics Canada is thrilled to announce the recipients of the 2016 Special Olympics Canada National Awards.
+These awards recognize the athletes, coaches and volunteers who have exemplified the spirit and essence of the Special Olympics movement throughout the year.
+Award winners will be honoured during the 2016 National Awards evening [...]Read More